© Copyright – 2013 – Athletics Illustrated

 - 10 x 1-minute recovery jogs

-- *Get together with three or more friends, up to 10 or more and take turns leading.
-Once having led for a 1-minute fast interval, moved to the back of the line.
+- *Get together with three or more friends, up to 10 or more, and take turns leading.
+Once having led for a 1-minute fast repetitions, moved to the back of the line.
 Stick close together throughout.
 With nine friends, you will lead just once in a 10 x 1-minute session.
-The closer to racing season you are, the faster then one-minute intervals are.
+The closer to racing season you are, the faster the one-minute repetitions are.

 - 30-minute warm-down

 - 30-minute warm-up